Working at Height

 Selection of Ladders

 Only those ladders and stepladders that have sufficient stability should be used (taking into account the worse case scenario and worst type of surface conditions to be encountered).
-The HSE recommends Class 1 Industrial or EN131 ladders or stepladders for use at work.
+The HSE recommends that only BS EN131 trade and industrial ladders or stepladders are used at work.
+As a result, only BS EN131 complaint ladders should be used for University activities.
+No ladder will have a CE mark on the label as there is no CE certificate scheme for ladders.
+Older Class1/EN131 ladders in use can still be used until they are changed in due course for new BS EN 131 Trade and Industrial ladders.
 Ladders and stepladders should also be stored and maintained in accordance with manufacturer's instructions.

 Safe places for Using Ladders or Stepladders